l-wagner/jest-snippets/README.markdown

 Jest Snippets for Sublime Text
 ===================

-Sublime Text Snippets for Jest, the unit testing framework by Facebook
+Jest complections for Sublime Text.
+Jest is a unit testing framework by Facebook.

 LICENSE